idahal/Spacecraft/README.md

 # Spacecraft
-A very simple site about spacecrafts build in WordPress.
+A very simple site about spacecrafts build in WordPress and WordPlate, using Advanced custom fields.